BenMorel/book/nostarch/chapter02.md

 rand = "0.8.5"
 ```

-In the *Cargo.toml* file, everything that follows a header is part of that
+In the *Cargo.toml* file, everything that follows a section header is part of that
-section that continues until another section starts.
+section and continues until another section starts.
 In `[dependencies]` you
 tell Cargo which external crates your project depends on and which versions of
 those crates you require.
 In this case, we specify the `rand` crate with the
 semantic version specifier `0.8.5`.
 Cargo understands Semantic Versioning